 Bilingual Primary Education is a pilot project from the Ministry of Education in which we have chosen to participate.
-In the school year 2021-2022, 30 per cent of the teaching time will be in English in grades 1 to 7.
+In the school year 2022-2023, 30 per cent of the teaching time will be in English in all grades.
 The childcare offers children from 0 to 12 years a learning environment with English as a second language.
 The children from 0 to 4 years are taught with Benny's playground, a teaching method from Early Bird.